Dessert Games: History

 The show is based on the popular show Guy’s Grocery Games, which aired back in October 2013 and has had a run of 15 seasons.

 The host of this new show Dessert Games is Guy Fieri together with the judges Ron Ben Israel and Duff Goldman.
 The show is produced by the production company Lando Entertainment and the executive producer is by John Bravakis, Steve Kroopnick, Brian Lando, Francesco Giuseppe Pace and Guy Fieri.

 A backdoor pilot for the series aired as part of GGG, season 9 episode 12, "Guy's Dessert Grocery Games", aired on 26 June 2016 under the title Guy's Dessert Games, featuring Duff suggesting the theme of the show to Guy, and being a judge on that 2016 episode.

 The series first airs in 2017 on the Food Network, with Duff as host, and Guy as guest star, with the standard complement of 3 judges and 4 competitors in an episode, inheriting from GGG.

-Games

-The games played on the game show include: